- Introduction

 What Is One-Time Pricing?

-One-time purchase pricing requires users to pay a single fee to gain access to the software permanently or for a specific version.
+One-time pricing requires a single payment for access to a product or version.

 Benefits of One-Time Pricing